yinon-gold/mlops-dtu-project/reports/README.md

 > *using a custom container: ...*
 >
 > Answer:
-We used compute engine to train the model on an 8 core high performing cpu VM.
-We started the compute engine with a docker image uploaded to the registry.
-This docker image mounted the bucket data and created a processed dataset which it then used for training.

-We used a similar process for inference.

---- question 18 fill here ---
+For training purposes we have used the Technion's data centers for our experiments, as we had access to GPUs there.
+We have built a docker image for training, and deployed the containers on the HPC server.

+We used the GCP functions to serve our model, and the GCP bucket to store our data.
+We did not have to use the compute engine for our project, as we had access to the HPC server.

 ### Question 19